What kind of experience does an accused person have?

 The big question is if someone convicted of an offence with no real victim should be punished in the same way as if there was.
 The court's sentence offenders on the level of "harm" that would have been caused to a real victim, if whatever had been intended had been carried out.
 Once it is established that there is no real victim, the sentence is reduced.

 This relatively new offence is one that is increasingly popular with the police and courts as it is more simple to charge and to convict.
 Basically, someone only needs to send a text/WhatsApp/chat message to a person who claims to be a child, and that message to be sexual in nature.
 There is no sentencing guideline for the offence of attempting to engage in sexual communication with a child but it carries a maximum sentence of 2 years in prison which means any sentence handed down by a court could, and probably should, be suspended.

 The Law on Grooming

-The Law on Causing or Inciting a Child to Engage in Sexual Activity The law on causing or inciting a child to engage in sexual activity is split into two main offences.
+The law on causing or inciting a child to engage in sexual activity is split into two main offences.
 The first is an offence of inciting or encouraging a child to engage in sexual activity when the person doing it is over 18.
-For this offence to be made out, the prosecution must prove that the child was under 13, or that the child was under 16 and the adult did not reasonably believe that he or she was 16 or over.
-‘Reasonably' means that a jury will have to make a decision about whether the mistake over the age was one that is plausible to them looking at it objectively.
-If the child is under 13, the adult's view of the age is irrelevant.
+For this offence, the prosecution must prove that the child/or person posing as a child was under 13, or that the child was under 16 and the adult did not reasonably believe that he or she was 16 or over.
+‘Reasonably' means that a jury will have to make a decision about whether the mistake over the age was one that is plausible to them.
+If the child is under 13 the adult's view of the age is irrelevant.

 The second type of offence of causing or inciting a child to engage in sexual activity is where the child is under 13, irrespective of the age of the defendant.
 This applies to offences committed by young people under 18, including by children under 16 and even under 13.